dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-types.md

 )
 ```

-Now, the entity `BlogWithMultiplePost` can be mapped to this function in a following way:
+Now, the entity `BlogWithMultiplePosts` can be mapped to this function in a following way:

 [!code-csharp[Main](../../../samples/core/Modeling/Conventions/EntityTypes.cs#QueryableFunctionConfigurationToFunction)]

 > [!NOTE]
 > In order to map an entity to a table-valued function the function must be parameterless.

-Conventionally the entity properties will be mapped to matching columns returned by the TVF.
-If the columns returned by TVF has different name than entity property then it can be configured using `HasColumnName` method, just like when mapping to a regular table.
+Conventionally, the entity properties will be mapped to matching columns returned by the TVF.
+If the columns returned by the TVF have different names than the entity property, then the entity's columns can be configured using `HasColumnName` method, just like when mapping to a regular table.

 When the entity type is mapped to a table-valued function, the query: